Robert-Mellberg/Retris/README.md

 ## About the game

-Have you grown tired of playing tetris will all the predictable game pieces?
+Have you grown tired of playing tetris with all the predictable game pieces?
 Then try playing Tetris with random pieces, or Retris.

 Every game piece consists of between 1-9 squares in a maximum of 3x3 formation.
 The pieces should then be dropped on the board so that a horisontal line gets filled with squares.
 If a line is filled with squares, then those squares will be removed and you will gain 1 point.
 Try if you can get more points than in the clip below.